Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 Hashing is a technique used to map data of arbitrary size to fixed-size values.
 Think of it as a way to create an "index" for your data.

+This is super useful for fast data retrieval, like when you want to find a specific item in a large dataset.
+Hashing is used in various applications, including:

+- **Databases**: For indexing and quick lookups.
+- **Cryptography**: For data integrity and security. (e.g., hashing passwords).
+- **Caching**: To store frequently accessed data.
+- **Data Structures**: Like hash tables, which allow for efficient data retrieval.

+## Symbol Tables (Hash Tables)

+A symbol table is an abstract data type that stores key-value pairs, where each key appears at most once.

 We use this all the time, think dictionaries in javascript, or a map in python.

 ```ts